• Home

 Layoffs are coming, Zandi warns

-So for Zandi, if ADP offers a snapshot of the present, the announcement data from Challenger, Gray & Christmas hints at what may lie ahead.
+So for Zandi, if ADP offers a snapshot of the present, the data from Challenger, Gray & Christmas hints at what may lie ahead.
 Employers have announced 1.1 million layoffs this year, a figure surpassed only during the pandemic shock of 2020 and the depths of the Great Recession.
-These announcements are global and not all will materialize as U.S. cuts, Zandi advised, yet he considers their scale meaningful because they reflect decisions made months in advance of actual separations.
+These announcements are global, and not all will materialize as U.S. cuts, Zandi advised, yet he considers their scale meaningful because they reflect decisions made months in advance of actual separations.

 “That would suggest that there are layoffs coming,” he said.
 “They seemingly have not occurred yet.”
 The disconnect between rising layoff announcements and historically low unemployment-insurance claims feels increasingly “incongruous” to him, and he suspects one reason may be that early cuts are falling on higher-income workers who receive severance or wait longer before filing for benefits, obscuring the first phase of the weakening.

 Pressure is also building in pockets of the labor market that are typically harbingers of broader stress.
 Unemployment has risen for young workers and for Black workers, both groups that tend to see deterioration earlier in the cycle, Zandi said.
-Industries that rely heavily on foreign-born labor—including construction, logistics and agriculture—are grappling with a tighter supply of workers due to deportations, placing additional strain on small firms.
+Industries that rely heavily on foreign-born labor—including construction, logistics, and agriculture—are grappling with a tighter supply of workers owing to deportations, placing additional strain on small firms.

-Meanwhile, early research on AI adoption suggests that entry-level hiring in technology and information services is already being reshaped, a development Zandi believes may be understated in traditional data sets but is nonetheless starting to influence the distribution of job opportunities.
+Meanwhile, early research on AI adoption suggests that entry-level hiring in technology and information services is already being reshaped, a development Zandi believes may be understated in traditional datasets but is nonetheless starting to influence the distribution of job opportunities.
 All of these dynamics contribute to what he sees as a labor market that is weakening in slow but structurally significant ways.

 What has kept the labor market from slipping into outright contraction is the continued strength of spending among higher-income households, even as borrowing costs remain elevated and prices have yet to fully ease.
 That persistence, despite rising layoff announcements and weakening hiring, reflects how insulated wealthier consumers remain after a year of strong equity gains fueled in part by the AI boom.
-It is also the clearest sign that the “K-shaped economy” has not dissipated but deepened, with affluent households buoyed by financial markets while lower- and middle-income workers face mounting strain
+It is also the clearest sign that the “K-shaped economy” has not dissipated but deepened, with affluent households buoyed by financial markets while lower- and middle-income workers face mounting strain.

 Zandi regards this spending as one of the last buffers preventing the slowdown from becoming self-reinforcing.
 Lower- and middle-income households remain stretched, however, and he warns that any further erosion in hiring could push them to retrench.
 Because these households account for a large share of day-to-day consumer activity, even a modest pullback could turn the current pattern of weak hiring into a contraction.